How To Make General Power of Attorney in the Philippines: A Definitive Guide

 2. Can a General Power of Attorney be revoked?
 How can I cancel it?

-Yes, a General Power of Attorney (GPA) can be revoked at the will of the principal.
-The revocation may be express or implied.
-For example, the GPA is revoked if you as the principal
+Yes, a General Power of Attorney (GPA) can be revoked at the principal’s will.
+The revocation may be expressed or implied.
+For example, the GPA has revoked if you, as the principal

 However, a General Power of Attorney cannot be revoked in any of the following situations:

-• If a partner is appointed manager in a contract of partnership and his removal from the management is unjustifiable.
+*If a partner is appointed manager in a partnership contract, his removal from management is unjustifiable.

 3. Does a General Power of Attorney have an expiry date?
 How long is the validity period?

-The principal can set an expiry date of the General Power of Attorney, and it is valid during the period stated therein.
+The principal can set an expiry date of the General Power of Attorney, valid during the stated period.

 Under Article 1919 of the New Civil Code, a General Power of Attorney is extinguished or also ends in any of the following situations:

-• If the principal or agent dies, suffered civil interdiction, becomes insane or insolvent
+c.
+If the principal or agent dies, suffers civil interdiction, becomes insane or insolvent

-• If a firm or corporation who accepted the General Power of Attorney becomes insolvent or dissolved
+d.
+If a firm or corporation that accepted the General Power of Attorney becomes insolvent or dissolved

 4. What happens to the General Power of Attorney when the principal dies?

-Generally, the power of attorney is terminated upon the death of the principal.
-However, the power of attorney is effective even after the death of the principal if it has been constituted or created in the common interest of the principal and the agent, or in the interest of a third person who has accepted the terms of the General Power of Attorney in his favor.
+Generally, a power of attorney is terminated upon the principal’s death.
+However, a power of attorney is effective even after the principal’s death if it has been constituted or created in the common interest of the principal and the agent or in the interest of a third person who has accepted the terms of the General Power of Attorney in his favor.

-This means that if parties involved in the General Power of Attorney have a vested interest, the authority survives even after the death of the principal.
+This means that if parties involved in the General Power of Attorney have a vested interest, the authority survives even after the principal’s death.

 5. Can I give a General Power of Attorney to my representative in the Philippines, even if I am abroad?
 How can I do it, and what is the process?